infinitemonitor/emoticore/README.md

 - token - the bot's token
 - disabledCommands - an array of command names which should be disabled. these will not be loaded upon startup

+# Modifying
+If you want to add features to Emoticore, the easiest way is to use Modules.
+Simply create a script in the /modules directory (refer to sample-module.js as a template), fill in the details, and you're good to go.

+If you're looking to add a command, the process is similar.
+Use one of the commands in the /commands directory as an example and don't forget to set `module.exports.name` to your command's name!

 # Thanks
 Thanks to wurzt#0001 for coming up with the name